wcmatthysen/hamcrest-text-patterns/README.md

 }
 ```

-Then, we must implement the {{buildRegex}} method to append the regex syntax for the pattern component to the StringBuilder.
+Then, we must implement the `buildRegex` method to append the regex syntax for the pattern component to the StringBuilder.

 ```java
 public class AsciiControlCharacter implements PatternComponent {